-Harmonized overview of variables used for reporting data: - Codification established as we know it today.
-From this time the survey has been conducted continuously every day all through the year.
-In 2000 the questionnaire was changed significantly, however the changes did not affect the main indicators such as the number of employed, unemployed and outside the labour force.
+Harmonized overview of variables used for reporting data: - Codification did not affect the main indicators such as the number of employed, unemployed and outside the labour force.
 The slight adjustment in the weighting in 2003 is currently reviewed as to the possible effects on comparability.